yoriiis/jsx-extended/README.md

 ## Introduction

+> The current repository expose an extended and standalone usage of JSX without any framework.
+Extra features like custom event listeners and conditional statements are added.
+>
+> Severals libraries already exist on npm, use this to inspire you.

 Write templating in Javascript with the power of **JSX** without any framework built-in.

 Web frameworks are trended, reactive and perfects for building complex single-page applications but sometimes a little overkills for your purposes.
-For better performance it is often more optimized to write the Javascript in vanilla to avoid an extra size of the final bundles and fastest render.
+For better performance it is often more optimized to write native Javascript to avoid an extra size of the final bundles and fastest render.

 Introduced in ES2015, aka ES6, Template Literals offer a new way to declare strings but can be complex with multiple components, loops and deep conditions.

 JSX introduced by React works perfectly with React but in standalone, the usage is more complicated.
+Also, features like custom event listeners and conditional statements are not available.

 Let's quickly look at the solutions available to us.